 The Adler School of Professional Psychology (Adler School) was established in 1952 and is a private, not-for-profit institution of higher education.
-With a commitment to continuing the work of the first community Psychologist, Alfred Adler, the Adler School holds the following values as core to our educational programs; social interest, compassion, justice, respect for the individual, honor for diversity and difference, intellectual rigor, optimism, collaboration, and pragmatism.
+With a commitment to continuing the work of the first community Psychologist, Alfred Adler, the Adler School holds the following values as core to our educational programs: social interest, compassion, justice, respect for the individual, honor for diversity and difference, intellectual rigor, optimism, collaboration, and pragmatism.
 The School is an independent school of professional psychology, drawing students from North America and internationally.

 While enjoying international recognition for the expertise of its faculty and excellence of its educational programs, the School has established an outstanding reputation for innovation within its educational programs, institutes, and community and clinical services.
+This record of innovation was recognized in the School's receiving the 2007 Award for Innovative Practices in Graduate Education in Psychology sponsored by the Board of Educational Affairs and Council of Graduate Departments in Psychology of the American Psychological Association.
 The Adler School learning community is comprised of persons of diverse cultures, ages, educational backgrounds, personal interests, and professional experiences.
 To read more about the Adler School, visit our web site at www.adler.edu.